qutheory/cloud-documentation/docs/advanced/general/using-private-git.md

 ### Add your SSH Key.

-As this system is still in beta, you need to send your key to our support system, and they will manually add it to the system.
+You need to send your key to our support system, and they will manually add it to the system.
 Be aware, there can be a slight delay in adding the key.
 You will get a reply once it's added.

 We will later create an automatic system to manage the keys.